embeddedc/SwifTeaUI/docs/OptimizationsBacklog.md

 # Optimizations Backlog

-- **Perf harness**
+- **Perf harness** (done)
-  - Add a micro-benchmark that renders the Gallery scene in a loop and records build + write timings to validate the optimizations below before rollout.
+  - Adds a micro-benchmark that renders the Gallery scene in a loop and records build + write timings to validate the optimizations below before rollout.
 - **Adaptive render loop**
   - Track a “render needed” flag driven by model updates/effects and terminal resize, and sleep on I/O otherwise to avoid building frames every tick.
 Add idle FPS throttle to reduce CPU when idle.
 - **Terminal size change detection**